Skip to content

 You can directly access: http://nlbIP

-You can directly access the 9528 port of the installation machine.
+You can directly access port 9528 on the installation machine.

 Feedback